Constitutions of the Mongolian People's Republic

-This article is about the constitutions of the Mongolian People's Republic.
-The Mongolian People's Republic had three constitutions, in effect from 1924, 1940, and 1960.
+The Mongolian People's Republic had three communist state constitutions, in effect from 1924, 1940, and 1960.

 1924 Constitution

-The first constitution was passed by the First National Great Hural on November 26, 1924.
+The first constitution was passed by the First State Great Khural on November 26, 1924.
 It abolished the monarchical system under Buddhist theocracy and established a people's republic, described the legislative consolidation of state power, provided a basic statement of socioeconomic and political rights and freedoms for the people, and espoused a national program that would bypass the capitalist stage of development in the course of promoting fundamental social transformations in order to bring about socialism in Mongolia.

 1940 Constitution

 The second constitution, adopted on June 30, 1940, took the 1936 Soviet Constitution as the model.
 As Mongolian premier Khorloogiin Choibalsan reported to the Eighth National Great Hural in 1940: "We are guided in our activity by the experience of the great country of socialism, the experience of the Soviet Union.
 Consequently, only the constitution of the Soviet Union may be a model for us in drafting our new constitution."
 In subsequent revisions to the 1940 Mongolian constitution in 1944, 1949, 1952, and 1959, disparities between the Mongolian and Soviet constitutions were reduced even further.

 Under the 1940 constitution, elections were restricted—"enemies of the regime" could not vote—and indirect; lower bodies elected higher levels.
-Constitutional amendments introduced after 1944 changed this system, however, by restoring political rights, including the right of suffrage throughout the society; by instituting a unitary hierarchy of directly elected representative bodies; by reorganizing electoral districts; by replacing voting by the show of hands at open meetings with voting by secret ballot; and by abolishing the National Little Hural—the Standing Body of the National Great Hural—transferring its functions to the National Great Hural, which was renamed People's Great Hural in 1951.
+Constitutional amendments introduced after 1944 changed this system, however, by restoring political rights, including the right of suffrage throughout the society; by instituting a unitary hierarchy of directly elected representative bodies; by reorganizing electoral districts; by replacing voting by the show of hands at open meetings with voting by secret ballot; and by abolishing the National Little Khural— the Standing Body of the National Great Hural— transferring its functions to the National Great Khural, which was renamed People's Great Khural in 1951.

 The regime's justification for making these changes was that Mongolia had already realized many sociopolitical achievements in its advance toward socialism.
 Therefore, it became historically correct to introduce reforms that had been adopted in the more advanced society of the Soviet Union.